arviz-devs/arviz/GOVERNANCE.md

 Core Contributors are those who have provided consistent and meaningful contributions to ArviZ.
-These can be, but are not limited to, code contributions, community contributions, tutorial development etc. Core Contributors will be given the ability to manage the ArviZ GitHub repository, including code merges to master.
+These can be, but are not limited to, code contributions, community contributions, tutorial development etc. Core Contributors will be given the ability to manage the ArviZ GitHub repository, including code merges to main.
 This does not necessarily mean Core Contributors must submit code, but more so signifies trust with the project as a whole.

 #### Core Contributor Responsibilities